phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 Handling the Request
 --------------------
-Let's go much further, at the end of the file, the request is finally handled by Phalcon\\Mvc\\Application, this class initializes and executes all the necesary to make the application run:
+Let's go much further, at the end of the file, the request is finally handled by Phalcon\\Mvc\\Application, this class initializes and executes all the necessary to make the application run:

 .. code-block:: php